janraj/Networking/dsr/README.md

 **Pros**

 1. Very fast load-balancing mode
-2. Load-balancer network bandwith is not a bottleneck anymore
+2. Load-balancer network bandwidth is not a bottleneck anymore
-3. Total output bandwith is the sum of each backend bandwith
+3. Total output bandwidth is the sum of each backend bandwidth
 4. Less intrusive than the layer 4 load-balancing NAT mode

 **Cons**